pravalika0119-coder/CASH_FLOW_MINIMIZER/README.md

 ## Project Screenshots
   - Homepage
-  -Expense Management
+  - Expense Management
-  -Cash Flow Analysis
+  - Cash Flow Analysis

 ## 📄 Project Report
 The complete project report is available in the ```report``` folder.